deis/builder/README.md

 [![Build Status](https://travis-ci.org/deis/builder.svg?branch=master)](https://travis-ci.org/deis/builder) [![Go Report Card](http://goreportcard.com/badge/deis/builder)](http://goreportcard.com/report/deis/builder) [![Docker Repository on Quay](https://quay.io/repository/deisci/builder/status "Docker Repository on Quay")](https://quay.io/repository/deisci/builder)

 Deis (pronounced DAY-iss) is an open source PaaS that makes it easy to deploy and manage applications on your own servers.
-Deis builds on [Kubernetes](http://kubernetes.io/) to provide a lightweight, easy and secure way to deploy your code to production.
+Deis builds on [Kubernetes][k8s-home] to provide a lightweight, easy and secure way to deploy your code to production.

 For more information on the Deis workflow, please visit the main project page at https://github.com/deis/workflow.

 ## Beta Status

 This Deis component is currently in beta status, and we welcome your input!
-If you have feedback, please [submit an issue](https://github.com/deis/builder/issues).
-If you'd like to participate in development, please read the "Development" section below and [submit a pull request](https://github.com/deis/builder/pulls).
+If you have feedback, please [submit an issue][issues].
+If you'd like to participate in development, please read the "Development" section below and [submit a pull request][prs].

 # About